cewaite/cs113-hw10-avltree-cewaite/README.md

 Make sure you are building the class inheritance diagram in the reading:
 `BinaryTree <-- BinarySearchTree <-- BinarySearchTreeWithRotate <-- AVLTree`

 > ***NOTE:***
 > - Reading the book helps!
 Ch.
 9 has a lot of information and code on AVL trees and the parts required above!
-> - Don't forget about the bug in the code, mentioned on the Slack channel!
+> - Note the following bug in the text's source code: `rebalanceLeft` on p.
+487 does not update the left child's balance when a right - left imbalance occurs.
+This would also be the case for left - right imbalances with a `rebalanceRight` implementation based on that `rebalanceLeft`.
+An additional conditional block is required when checking for left - right- right or left - right - left imbalances.